jhderojasUVa/eggplant/README.md

 ## CSS

 The best and fast way to do it, it's using SCSS.
 So there's a SCSS file and his "compiled" one in CSS.
 On that way you can see that I know SCSS too.

+And, using SCSS will help to integrate with a more large application thanks that you can import other CSS files and render/compile them together to see if there's errors or mistakes... and you can do some things dynamically by generating some mixins and functions :)

 # More questions